by Freddy Tran Nager, Founder of Atomic Tango + Usually a LinkedIn Advocate…

 Sure, that’s until you fire some employee for showing up drunk at work, and he sues you for discriminating against his “disability” and slamming you in the process.
 Just what you need your professional connections to know, you discriminator, you.

-Or maybe you just have a common name, and some Neanderthal who shares your name does something unspeakably heinous, and without warning the story gets shared to your connections as YOU “Mentioned In The News.”
+Or maybe you just have a common name, and some Neanderthal who shares it does something unspeakably heinous, and without warning the story gets shared to your connections as YOU “Mentioned In The News.”

-Now, before you panic and delete your LinkedIn profile, remember that LinkedIn can have real financial value for job hunters, entrepreneurs, and businesses.
-At the same time, LinkedIn was designed by drunk monkeys, and they don’t always get everything right (don’t get me started about the site’s web design issues).
+Now, before you panic and delete your LinkedIn profile, remember that LinkedIn offers real financial value for job hunters, entrepreneurs, and businesses.
+At the same time, LinkedIn was designed by drunk monkeys, and they don’t always get everything right (don’t get me started about the site’s usability issues).
 They also frequently add and delete features, so I suspect Mentioned in the News will disappear soon.

 In the meantime, I strongly recommend that you protect your privacy by doing the following: